 Picturing America: Thomas Cole and the Birth of American Art by Hudson Talbott

-While I wouldn’t call this story particularly compelling, it’s a decent introduction to the American artist Thomas Cole.
+While I wouldn’t call this story particularly compelling, this picture book biography is a decent introduction to the American artist Thomas Cole.
 It starts with his early life leading into how he eventually became a successful landscape artist.

 Linnea in Monet’s Garden by Christina Björk and Lena Anderson